Taxi business plan for starting your own business

 Services of taxi business

-Before setting up taxi business, you need to decide on your business’s services to your customers.
+Before setting up a taxi business, you need to decide on your business’s services.
 You may have a taxi business plan tempelate, but it might not have everything you need for your sample plan.

 You can follow this guide on how to open a taxi service to figure out what the market for the business looks like and what services are ideal to be included in your startup.